joyfulcraftsmen/JC.Tools/reference/connectors/csvoledb.md

 This also means you can define just one connection for all CSV files in the same folder.

 The example above then uses SameData test type to compare data in the CSV file with the data in the MS Excel file.

-> CsvOleDB connector allows basic SQL operations, such as filtering, grouping or sorting.
-That means you don't need to compare raw CSV data, you can test a result of SQL query issued against the CSV data.